SteveJustin1963/tec-ASCII-art/README.md

-, it can be created with any text editor, and there are a number of sites that allow users to create and share ASCII art.
+### created with
-- ASCII Art Generator
+- any text editor
-- FIGlet
+- cloud apps; ASCII Art Generator, FIGlet, Text ASCII Art
-- Text ASCII Art
+- within a program

 ### creating ASCII art:
 1. Use simple shapes and lines to create your image.